-The group's accounting policy for losses arising from the impairment of customer loans and advances is described in Note 2(g).
-Further information can be found in Note 31 'Risk Management'.
+The group's accounting policy for losses arising from the impairment of customer loans and advances is described in Note 2(h).
+Further information can be found in Note 33 'Risk Management'.
 Loan impairment allowances represent management's best estimate of losses incurred in the loan portfolios at the balance sheet date.

 Management is required to exercise judgement in making assumptions and estimations when calculating loan impairment allowances on both individually and collectively assessed loans and advances.
-The most significant judgemental area is the calculation of collective impairment allowances.

-The methods used to calculate collective allowances on homogeneous groups of loans and advances that are not considered individually significant are disclosed in Note 2(g).
+The methods used to calculate collective allowances on homogeneous groups of loans and advances that are not considered individually significant are disclosed in Note 2(h).
 They are subject to estimation uncertainty, in part because it is not practicable to identify losses on an individual loan basis because of the large number of individually insignificant loans in the portfolio.

-The methods involve the use of statistically assessed historical information which is supplemented with significant management judgement to assess whether current economic and credit conditions are such that the actual level of inherent losses is likely to be greater or less than that suggested by historical experience.
-In normal circumstances, historical experience provides the most objective and relevant information from which to assess inherent loss within each portfolio, though sometimes it provides less relevant information about the inherent loss in a given portfolio at the balance sheet date, for example, where there have been changes in economic, regulatory or behavioural conditions such that the most recent trends in the portfolio risk factors are not fully reflected in the statistical models.
-In these circumstances, such risk factors are taken into account by adjusting the impairment allowances derived solely from historical loss experience.
+The estimation methods include the use of statistical analyses of historical information, supplemented with significant management judgement, to assess whether current economic and credit conditions are such that the actual level of inherent losses is likely to be greater or less than that suggested by historical experience.
+Where changes in economic, regulatory or behavioural conditions result in the most recent trends in portfolio risk factors being not fully reflected in the statistical models, risk factors are taken into account by adjusting the impairment allowances derived solely from historical loss experience.